kongware/ftor/README.md

 ## Modularization

 As a rule of thumb applies: One little, resuable function per module.
-I am going to switch to ES2015 modules as soon as native support is reached.
+I'll to switch to ES2015 modules as soon as native support is reached.

 ## API